eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/nodes.rst

 ###########

 An |amlip| network is divided in independent stand-alone individuals named :term:`Nodes <Node>`.
-A Node, understood as a software piece that perform one or multiple :term:`Actions <Action>` in a auto-managing way, does not require external orchestration neither a central point of computation.
+A Node, understood as a software piece that performs one or multiple :term:`Actions <Action>` in a auto-managing way, does not require external orchestration neither a central point of computation.
 These actions can be local actions such as calculations, data process, algorithm executions, etc., or communication actions as send messages, receive data, wait for data or specific status, etc.